- Caramel Apples dipped in lots of yummy candy bars or nuts,

 - Acorns topped with chocolate curls,

-- Turkey with Candy Corn, Hersey bites and pretzels.
+- Turkey with Candy Corn, Hersey bits and pretzels.

 - Apple Butter Frosting,